A big part of the questions galore I get daily includes those asking for a Wi-Fi router or mesh recommendation for a specific situation.

 A couple of years ago, with a typical residential internet connection averaging around 30 Mbps or slower, you didn’t have to worry much about Wi-Fi rates.

-Nowadays with broadband connections being available at hundreds of Mbps, or even Gigabit (1000 Mbps), finding a Wi-Fi solution capable of delivering that can deliver that can be a challenge.
+Nowadays, with broadband connections being available at hundreds of Mbps, or even Gigabit (1000 Mbps), finding a Wi-Fi solution capable of delivering that can be a challenge.

-Here’s the truth, you have to pick a top-notch Wi-Fi 6 router with a Wi-Fi 6 client to get the sustained Wi-Fi speed of more than 1 Gbps.
-The majority of existing routers and especially clients can achieve real-world Wi-Fi speeds of 800 Mbps at most.
+Here’s the truth, you have to pick a top-notch Wi-Fi 6 router with a Wi-Fi 6 client to get a sustained Wi-Fi speed of more than 1 Gbps.
+The majority of existing hardware can achieve real-world Wi-Fi speeds of 800 Mbps at most.
 Again, that’s the total bandwidth of a Wi-Fi band.

 How to figure out the Wi-Fi speed you need